Mitictonylor/EatInGlasgow__FrontEnd/README.md

 **SETUP**
-- download the repo
+- download this repo and https://github.com/Mitictonylor/EatInGlasgow__BackEnd
 - open the BackEnd folder with an IDE, let it build and then run the application(this will open the backend Server)
 - open a terminal windows
 - enter to the frontEnd directory
 - run npm install
-- run npm start
+- run npm start(this will open a Browser page at localHost://3000)